micuat/CodingChallenges-Alt/README.md

 1. Obama Mosaic: skipped as dataset was not found
 1. Circle Packing Animated:
     * 1a: none
+    * 1b: p5 does not have preload
+    * 1b: p5 / p5js have different pixel order
+    * 1b: p5 cannot set color with `color(string)`

 \* DOM replaced by other input/output
 \*\* HTML5 example, no LiveJS version